Introduction

 - What activities do political radicals appear to engage in, according to the Picnic of the “Reds” illustrations?
 How do these illustrations represent the ethnicity of political radicals?

-The International Workers of the World (IWW) is a radical labor organization that formed in Chicago in 1905 and still exists today.
+Meanwhile, labor organizers also drew increased scrutiny from the wartime government.
+The International Workers of the World (IWW) is a radical labor organization that formed in Chicago in 1905, that still exists today.
 The IWW, whose members are known as Wobblies, encouraged workers across the country and around the world to unite to take control of economic resources such as factories and land.
-Like the anarchists involved in the Haymarket Affair, the Wobblies believed that economic resources should not be owned by individuals or private companies, but should belong to everyone.
+Like the anarchists involved in the Haymarket Affair, the Wobblies believed that economic resources should not be owned by individuals or private companies but should belong to everyone.
 The organization urged direct action, such as strikes, rather than participation in the political process through elections.
-It was one of the first labor organizations to welcome women alongside men and to embrace people of all races and ethnicities.
-The IWW became the target of federal raids as well as public animosity when it opposed the United States’ entry into World War I. The following articles portray a 1915 strike by women garment workers and the 1917 federal raids of the IWW’s Chicago offices.
-In 1917 the U.S. Congress passed the Espionage Act, a law that made it a crime to interfere with military recruitment or operations or to support U.S. enemies during wartime.
-The following year, the federal government prosecuted over 100 IWW leaders on the grounds that their antiwar and labor organizing tactics violated the Espionage Act.
-All were convicted and sentenced to prison.
+It was one of the first labor organizations to welcome women alongside men.
+The Wobblies also embraced people of all races and ethnicities.

-Selection: “The Garment Workers’ Strike” International Socialist Review, vol. 16, no. 5, 260-264 (1915).
+“The Garment Workers’ Strike,” The International Socialist Review, 260-264 (1915)

-Questions to Consider
+Questions to Consider:

 - How does the article on the garment workers’ strike portray the women’s working conditions?
 What do the strikers hope to achieve?
 What is their relationship to the police and other authorities?